deckhouse/virtualization/docs/FAQ.md

 ## How to use Ansible to provision virtual machines?

-Ansible is an automation tool that allows you to perform tasks on remote servers via SSH.
-In this example, we will look at how to use Ansible to manage virtual machines in a demo-app project.
+[Ansible](https://docs.ansible.com/ansible/latest/index.html) is an automation tool that helps you to run tasks on remote servers via SSH.
+In this example, we will show you how to use Ansible to manage virtual machines in a demo-app project.

-Assume that:
+The following assumptions will be used:

-- You have a frontend virtual machine in a demo-app project.
+- There is a frontend virtual machine in a demo-app project.
-- A configured cloud user for SSH access.
+- A cloud user is set up on the virtual machine for SSH access.
-- The SSH private key is stored in the ./tmp/demo file.
+- The SSH private key for the cloud user is stored in the ./tmp/demo file on the Ansible server.

 ```yaml
 ---